-Section 2: Notes to the Numbers: This section provides a breakdown and additional information on individual line items in the financial statements, including the relevant accounting policies.
+Section 2: Notes to the Numbers: This section provides a breakdown and additional information on individual line items in the Financial Statements, including the material accounting policies.

 Section 3: Risk: This section discusses the exposure to various risks and how these could affect the Company's financial position and performance.